teschlg/kryptools/README.md

 code more readable or make it better are welcome.
 However, my main goal is to keep it simple and readability will be preferred over small speed improvements.

+> **Warning**
+> These tools are intended for experimenting with cryptographic algorithms.
+They are not intended for use in real applications.

 It does not require any external libraries.

 The tools contained are: